-ARE YOU OR SOMEONE YOU CARE ABOUT STRUGGLING FROM AN ADDICTION TO OPIOIDS?
+ARE YOU OR SOMEONE YOU CARE ABOUT STRUGGLING FROM AN ADDICTION?

 The City of Clinton was awarded a grant in 2018 to help address opioid related issues.
 As part of that project the Drug Abuse Response Team (DART) was created.